SoftFluent/CodeFluent-Entities-Documentation/code-generators/overview.md

 ## Producer

-CodeFluent Entities is a model driven software factory which based on a producer logic, will generate (or 'produce') platform optimized code.
+CodeFluent Entities is a model driven software factory which is based on a producer logic, will generate (or 'produce') platform optimized code.
 The **Producers** are code generators.

 ![](img/overview.png)